learnlatex/learnlatex.github.io/mr/lesson-11.md

 ## Explicit text formatting

-We saw [a while ago](lesson-03) that most of the time logical structure is preferable.
+We wrote [in lesson 3](lesson-03) that most of the time logical structure is preferable.
 But sometimes you want to make text bold, or italic, or monospaced, etc. There are two types of command for this: ones for short pieces of text, and ones for 'running' material.